20Fall-NYU-DevOps-Suppliers/suppliers/README.md

  Seven paths:
  ------
  GET /suppliers - Returns a list all of the suppliers
- GET /suppliers/\<string:supplierID\> - Returns the supplier with the given id
+ GET /suppliers/\<supplierID\> - Returns the supplier with the given id
  POST /suppliers - creates a new supplier record in the database
- PUT /suppliers/\<string:supplierID\> - updates a supplier record in the database
+ PUT /suppliers/\<supplierID\> - updates a supplier record in the database
- DELETE /suppliers/\<string:supplierID\> - deletes a supplier record in the database
+ DELETE /suppliers/\<supplierID\> - deletes a supplier record in the database
  QUERY /suppliers/ - query the database by the name of the supplier
- ACTION /suppliers/\<string:supplierId\>/like - increments the like_counter of a supplier
+ ACTION /suppliers/\<supplierId\>/like - increments the like_counter of a supplier

-\<string:supplierID\> is a string of 24 hexadecimal characters eg: 4f4381f4e779897a2c000009
+\<supplierID\> is a string of 24 hexadecimal characters eg: 4f4381f4e779897a2c000009

 ### Running Tests
 To run the TDD tests please run the following commands: